Zaire Darden

 Tommy Lehman

-Trumpeter Tommy Lehman is a native of West Akron and graduate of Firestone High School.
-He has been playing professionally for 8 years, regularly performing with Nathan-Paul and The Admirables, Theron Brown, Bobby Selvaggio,
+Trumpeter and Vocalist Tommy Lehman is a native of Akron, Ohio and a graduate of Firestone High School, Tri-C, and The Hartt School of Music.
+He has been playing professionally in Northeast Ohio for the past several years, regularly touring, recording, and/or performing with Acid Cats, Nathan-Paul and The Admirables, Alla Boara, Chris Coles’ Nine Lives Project, Alba Trio, Dan Wilson, Theron Brown, Bobby Selvaggio, and others.